cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-09-20.md

 ## Async Events and FindBy

-As apposed to the other finder function, 'FindBy' returns a promise.
-This is used
+As opposed to the other finder function, 'FindBy' returns a `Promise`.
+The `Promise` is resolved if the element is found before the timeout which is 1000 milliseconds by default.

 ## getBy or getAllBy Examples